-- continue to pursue the sustainability goals announced as part of its sustainability program to reduce the amount of minerals mined from the Earth; - further integrate the suppliers of its recently-acquired transit packaging businesses into its conflict minerals due diligence compliance process; - continue to direct suppliers to the RMI for information and encourage them to support the RMI's efforts through membership; - continue to refine its due diligence process for suppliers who indicate the intentional addition or use of 3TG in their products or production process but are unable to confirm whether the smelters that provided the 3TG found in the products sold to Crown businesses source from a Covered Country; and - further engage with suppliers that did not respond to the request for information for calendar year 2019.
-Forward-Looking Statements All information contained in this CMR, other than statements of historical fact, constitute forward-looking statements within the meaning of federal securities laws.
-These forward-looking statements involve a number of risks, uncertainties, assumptions and other factors including, among other things, Crown's suppliers' responsiveness and cooperation with Crown's due diligence efforts, Crown's ability to implement improvements in its conflict minerals due diligence compliance process, changes to the sourcing status of smelters and refiners in Crown's supply chain, changes to the conflict minerals rules, Crown's ability to identify and mitigate related risks in Crown's supply chain and risks and uncertainties related to the COVID-19 coronavirus pandemic more generally.
+- pursue the sustainability goals announced as part of its Twentyby30 program to reduce the amount of minerals mined from the Earth; - continue to direct suppliers to the RMI for information and encourage them to support the RMI's efforts through membership; - continue to refine its due diligence process for suppliers who indicate the intentional addition or use of 3TG in their products or production process but who (i) are unable to confirm whether the smelters that provided the 3TG found in the products sold to Crown businesses source from a Covered Country or (ii) did not provide a smelter list so that their responses could be verified; and - further engage with suppliers that did not respond to the request for information for calendar year 2021.

+Forward-Looking Statements

+All information contained in this CMR, other than statements of historical fact, constitute forward-looking statements within the meaning of federal securities laws.
+These forward-looking statements involve a number of risks, uncertainties, assumptions and other factors including, among other things, Crown's suppliers' responsiveness and cooperation with Crown's due diligence efforts, Crown's ability to implement improvements in its conflict minerals due diligence compliance process, changes to the sourcing status of smelters and refiners in Crown's supply chain, changes to the conflict minerals rules, Crown's ability to identify and mitigate related risks in Crown's supply chain, and risks and uncertainties related to the COVID-19 coronavirus pandemic more generally.
 Other risks, uncertainties, assumptions and other factors relevant to our forward-looking statements are discussed in greater detail in our reports filed with the SEC.
 All forward-looking statements speak only as of the date of this report, and Crown undertakes no obligation to review or update any forward-looking statements to reflect events, circumstances or changes in expectations occurring after filing this CMR with the SEC.